obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses.md

 ### Editing your tasks

-The [[Create or edit Task#status-and-done-on|‘Create or edit Task’ Modal]] allows you to change the status of a task.
+The [[Create or edit Task#Status|‘Create or edit Task’ Modal]] allows you to change the status of a task.

 ### Related commands